golang-design/clipboard/README.md

 ## Notes

-To obtain image data to the clipboard, you can:
+To put image data to system clipboard, you could:

-- On macOS, Ctrl+Shift+Cmd+4
+- On macOS, using shortcut Ctrl+Shift+Cmd+4
-- On Linux/Ubuntu, Ctrl+Shift+PrintScreen
+- On Linux/Ubuntu, using Ctrl+Shift+PrintScreen

-The package currently supports read/write plain text string or image data with PNG format.
-The other types of data are not supported, as undefined behavior.
+The package supports read/write plain text or PNG encoded image data.
+The other types of data are not supported yet, i.e. undefined behavior.

 ## License